“Energetic, Funny, Sensible, Science-based, Trustworthy, Deep Insight, Brave, Unflappable Communicator, Unique Perspective”

 A Trustworthy, Unflappable Communicator with Deep Insight

 I honor deadlines, and I offer insight and new perspectives to any situation.
-If I say I’m going to do it, I do it.
 I love change, and it’s a good thing, because one thing is certain when is comes to life: Change is inevitable, and flexibility is crucial.
 Remember that.

+I’m resilient and I handle most stressful situations in a calm and unflappable manner.
 Someday I may tell you a story about the time when I accidentally locked myself out of my hotel room, only wearing a towel…like, literally.
 Only a towel.
 I kept my cool and found a solution to the situation, and still made it to my morning book signing.
-Some may call this bravery.
-I’m resilient and I handle most stressful situations in a calm and unflappable manner.

 For me, there’s no better way to spend my free time than around good people, good food, and good stories.
 I am married and raised three sons.
-All four of these people are private, introspective, and mostly introverts.
-It can be a little frustrating living with quiet, private, people when you are a talker, writer, and a fan of words.
+All four of these people are private, introspective and mostly introverts.
+It can be a little frustrating living with quiet, private, people when you are a writer, storyteller and a fan of words.
 I like to talk, help, and share.
 That’s what fuels my passion to create great content.